liferay/liferay-docs/discover/portal/articles/110-collaboration/05-social-network/04-facebook.markdown

 ## Using Social Bookmarks [](id=using-social-bookmarks)

-Social bookmarks appear below content as buttons that let users share that content on social networks.
-For example, social bookmarks are enabled by default in the Blogs widget and appear below each blog post.
+Social bookmarks appear below content as buttons for sharing that content on social networks.
+For example, social bookmarks appear by default in the Blogs widget below each blog post.
 For more information on configuring social bookmarks in the Blogs widget, see the documentation on [displaying blogs](/discover/portal/-/knowledge_base/7-1/displaying-blogs).

 These social bookmarks are available by default: